DistributedClocks/DistributedClocks.github.io/README.md

-## Welcome to DistributedClocks!
+## Welcome to DistributedClocks

-Making distributed systems make sense.

-### Why?

 Profiling and instrumenting distributed systems is tricky.
-The nature of failures in a distributed system makes them generally difficult to reproduce, and therefore analyze.
-DistributedClocks is a movement towards making this less painful.
+The nature of failures in a distributed system makes them difficult to reproduce, and analyze.
+This project maintains a suite of libraries for instrumenting systems in several different languages with logical distributed clock timestamps.
+An instrumented system produces logs that can be analyzed to deduce a variety of useful information regarding a system execution, such as whether an event e preceded or happened after some other event f.
+The current focus of the library is on [vector clock](https://en.wikipedia.org/wiki/Vector_clock) timestamps.

-### Supported Libraries
+### Supported languages, with a library for each one:

 - [C](https://github.com/DistributedClocks/CVector)
 - [C++](https://github.com/DistributedClocks/CppVector)
 - [Java](https://github.com/DistributedClocks/JVector)
 - [Golang](https://github.com/DistributedClocks/GoVector)

-### VectorClocks
+### What are VectorClocks?

-We expose a set of vector clock libraries, based on the concept of Leslie Lamport.
-Vector clocks are used to determine the partial ordering of events in a distributed system, enabling users to determine the flow of causality in a system.
+Vector clocks are used to establish the partial ordering of events in a distributed system, enabling users to determine the flow of potential causality in a system.

-A vector clock is, for a distributed system executing N processes, a list of N logical clocks.
+For a distributed system executing N processes, a vector clock is a list of N logical clocks.
 Each logical clock is stored as a map of <ProcessID, Time> pairs.
 A process increments its time in a logical clock when a relevant event occurs.
 A process includes its vector clock in all messages that are sent between processes in the distributed system.
 Thus, when communication occurs between two processes in the system, the processes compare and consolidate vector clocks by taking an element-wise maximum.

-For more information about Vector Clocks: see the [Wikipedia page](https://en.wikipedia.org/wiki/Vector_clock).
+For more information about Vector Clocks: see the [wikipedia page](https://en.wikipedia.org/wiki/Vector_clock).

-### How to use
+### How do I use these libraries?

-As stated above, an essential part of the vector clock algorithm is that processes append their vector clocks to all messages sent between processes, and that they compare their vector clocks after doing so.
-DistributedClocks is a library that makes management of tis workflow easy.
+An essential part of the vector clock algorithm is that processes must append a vector clock timestamp on all messages they send.
+DistributedClocks libraries simplify this process.

 Let's assume you already have a distributed system up and running.
 Naturally, these systems will be communicating with one other.
 Immediately before and after any communication-related calls, simply add a single line of code.